Day 20 – How do you evict a lodger who won’t go?

-Day 20 - You should not use any force when evicting a lodgerAlthough hopefully this will never happen to you, very occasionally lodger landlords will need to evict their lodger.
-Todays tips give guidance on this.
+Although hopefully, this will never happen to you, very occasionally lodger landlords will need to evict their lodger.
+Today’s tips give guidance on this.

-Caution – todays tip only applies to lodger landlords who share living accommodation with their lodgers.
+Caution – today’s tip only applies to lodger landlords who share living accommodation with their lodgers.

 The guidance given here regarding eviction, will *only* be applicable to landlords with lodgers living in their own home where at least some living space (e.g. kitchen, bathroom, sitting room – and preferably more than one room) are shared with the lodger (this is explained on day 1).